wjmoner/imedia-production/module-02/readme.md

 Note: you will have at least three different sets of credentials from your web hosting service.
 You will have an FTP account username/password, a web hosting service (Reclaim Hosting) username/password, and individual credentials for Wordpress based on how you set it up. **Write these credentials down in a way that will be easy for you to understand and reference later.**

-## Module Assignment 2
+## Module Assignment 2.2

 Fall 2016: Due September 6

 1. Install Cyberduck, Fetch, or another FTP program of your choosing on your own personal computer.
 (Ideally, this machine is your laptop.)
 2. Use the FTP credentials provided to you by your web hosting service, log in to the FTP server using SFTP as the protocol.

-## Module Assignment 3
+## Module Assignment 2.3

 Fall 2016: Due September 8

-1. On a computer where you have administrative access, install MAMP.
+1. On a computer where you have administrative access, install MAMP (for Mac).
 (Ideally, this machine is your laptop.)
 2. Install Wordpress from wordpress.org on your local machine.

-## Module Assignment 4
+## Module Assignment 2.4

 Fall 2016: Due September 8